 The System won’t Crash on Yo

-In the past one year on my new MBP, not once has the system crashed on me.
+In the past, one year on my new MBP, not once has the system crashed on me.
 The machine will ALWAYS be responsive.
 A Mac user, ordinarily, doesn’t know what is it like when the system hangs.
 The worst scenario I’ve had is that a browser goes unresponsive.
 When Firefox stops responding, I leave it as it is and fire up Safari.
 And Finder sucks way less than Explorer.
 This is Windows XP Explorer I’m talking about.
-The one on Windows 7 might have learnt a few lessons.
+The one on Windows 7 might have learned a few lessons.

 All your files on the Mac will be indexed and ready for searching.
-Whenever you need something just press Command + Space and type.
+Whenever you need something, just press Command + Space and type.
 Be it calculating 54*37 or the definition of “Histrionic” or the name of a file or the contents of a document you remember.
 Just type it and you’ll have results in less than a second.
 So no matter how cluttered your hard drive is and where you throw your files, they will always be available to you only a Spotlight Search away.

 More out of the Box Love

 All the basic things that you will need to do, you will have a tool available on the Mac.
 Like I said you will not need to install anything on the first day itself.
-You want to take a screenshot, my blogger friend?
+Do You want to take a screenshot, my blogger friend?
 Press Command + Shift + 3.
 You don’t want the full screen but only a part press Command + Shift + 4.
 The pictures will be ready for you right on your desktop.

 You need multiple desktops.
 No problem.
 Spaces to the rescue.
 As you can see in this screenshot, I’ve been composing this blog post in the top left screen, browsing Apple wallpapers in the next.
 When I run out of ideas I can take a break and just return to watching the TV show in the third screen.
 Easy Right?